dirkpetersen/hpc-containers/README.md

 Most HPC centers only offer `runtime` support for existing containers but do not allow the creation of new containers on their systems.
 Users either want to execute something like docker-compose to create containers predefined in a configuration called `docker-compose.yml`.
 But more often than not data scientists just want to create a container by just running a few `apt install mumble-jumble` commands just as they are used to on their Ubuntu desktop or VM.
 Currently they have to build their containers on their desktop or a dedicated machine and then copy them over to the HPC system.
 While this is not too hard, this process becomes annoying when containers need to be re-created too often.

+### Interoperability

+There are some tools such as [Skopeo](https://github.com/containers/skopeo) (>= V. 1.6) that can convert SIF to OCI, however the result is not guaranteed to run on OCI container engines as Apptainer(Singularity) handles environment variables, container startup, default namespace isolation etc. very differently than Podman and other.
+A direct conversion of a non-trivial Apptainer(Singularity) image is quite likely not to run as expected under an OCI engine.
+Podman 4 is now able to read SIF images, however it remains to be seen if this can be done reliably even with esoteric configurations.
+This will be too complex to handle for most end users.
+Just as mentioned above, the best approach to ensure global reproducibility continues to be generating an OCI container image using Podman and then share it with the the world.

 ## Configuration of rootless Containers

 Here we will discuss the implementation of rootless containers enabled by Linux user name spaces (available since Kernel 3.8) and how to interact with a local docker registry.
 This enables users to create and manage containers directly on an HPC login node without friction.

 ### User namespaces with /etc/subuid and /etc/subgid